 That's still a soft catheter.

 Another option is a stiffer one:

 But the size is the key when you have problems getting through.
 That is why it is wise to have a bigger size as a Plan B just in case.

 This is the place to post them because I get them immediately.

 I like to share them and the answers I provide so others can benefit too.

 Your email is kept completely confidential.
 If you want to be notified when the question is answered, please make sure to add your email address.
 I don't collect or store these emails after they are used to send you your answer, and they are not posted with your question.

 Click below to see contributions from other visitors to this page...

 Hi, all this sounds good.
 I have an enlarged prostate.
 Most of the time I pee okay.
 Will be taking a long 6 hr flight.
 I seem to have trouble peeing on …

-Catheter sticks sometimes Not rated yet
+Catheter sticks sometimes

 I self cath a few times a day using The "gentle cath" catheters.
 I have noticed once in a while after insertion, the urine is flowing and as I get empty, …